aiwarrior-23/llm101/README.md

 For more details on how to implement and deploy this setup, check out the complete guide on [Medium](https://medium.com/@himanshuit3036/llm-for-all-1-building-your-own-gpt-17dd3d9701dc).

-## Article 3: Adding Conversational Memory to LLM Chatbot
+## Article 3: Adding Persistent Memory to LLM Chatbot

 1. **Creating a Redis Instance**: Creation of Redis Docker Instance for session and chat storage.
 2. **Persisting conversations in Open AI Framework**: Using Open AI Framework to converse with LLM and save chat history.